Kicksecure/security-misc/README.md

-Removes read, write and execute access for others for all users who have home folders under folder /home by running for example "chmod o-rwx /home/user" during package installation, upgrade or pam.
+Removes read, write and execute access for others for all users who have home folders under folder /home by running for example "chmod o-rwx /home/user" during package installation, upgrade or pam mkhomedir.
 This will be done only once per folder in folder /home so users who wish to relax file permissions are free to do so.
-This is to protect previously created files in user home folder which were previously created with lax file permissions prior installation of this package. debian/security-misc.postinst /usr/share/pam-configs/permission-lockdown-security-misc /usr/lib/security-misc/permission-lockdown
+This is to protect previously created files in user home folder which were previously created with lax file permissions prior installation of this package. debian/security-misc.postinst /usr/lib/security-misc/permission-lockdown /usr/share/pam-configs/mkhomedir-security-misc

 access rights relaxations: